celery/celery/README.rst

 You are highly encouraged to participate in the development of `celery`.
 If you don't like Github (for some reason) you're welcome to send regular patches.

+See also the Contributing section in the Documentation.

 .. _license: